Re-instating / obtaining an Age Related Registration for an old vehicle in N. Ireland.

 The process to reclaim this is known as the V765 route.
 For this you need to produce an old Tax Book (Document) relating to the vehicle.

 It does not matter if you are not the keeper listed on this.
 The procedure is you send ORIGINAL COPIES of all the documents listed below to the AOVC address supplied by DVLA in Swansea.
-The AOVC are the only organisation in NI authorised by DVLA to process these applications.
+The AOVC are the only organisation in NI authorised by DVLA to process applications for all makes & models of vehicles including Tractors & Commercials.
 Having other Clubs / Organisations process your application will only result in DVLA rejecting it.

 Two RECENT photographs of the vehicle, one showing the entire vehicle the other a close up of the Chassis / Frame Number.